jlangch/venice/doc/readme/ext-shell.md

 ## open

-Opens a file or an url with the associated platform specific application.
+Opens a file or an URL with the associated platform specific application.

 ```
 (shell/open url)